DavidePosillipo/DavidePosillipo.github.io/work.md

     image:
       src: /assets/img/work/philtec.png
       alt: philtech
-    description: Part of the Advisory Board of PHILTECH, the Philosophy of Technology Research Center of UniMi (University of Milan).
+    description: As external expert I am part of the Advisory Board of PHILTECH, the Philosophy of Technology Research Center of UniMi (University of Milan).
+My main focus is on data technologies, their foundational issues and their impact on society.
   - title: Teaching and Mentoring
     image:
       src: /assets/img/work/teaching.png